ronohue/black-scholes-calculator/README.md

 # Black-Scholes Option Pricing Calculator

-A modern, user-friendly desktop application for calculating option prices using the Black-Scholes model.
+A collection of Black-Scholes option pricing calculators, from a simple command-line version to a modern GUI application.
 Built with Python and CustomTkinter for a sleek, dark-themed interface.

+## Versions

+### 1. **GUI Version** (`bs_web.py`)
+- Modern desktop application with intuitive GUI
+- Built with CustomTkinter for a professional look
+- Real-time calculations with instant feedback

+### 2. **Command-Line Version** (`BSF.py`)
+- Simple, bare-bones command-line interface
+- Perfect for learning the core Black-Scholes implementation
+- No external dependencies beyond scipy

 ## Features